Kyoharo/OKX-ECS-Terraform/README.md

     You can modify the Python code to tailor the behavior to your specific trading strategy.
     The Terraform configuration can be adjusted to customize deployment settings.

+Security:

+It's crucial to keep your OKX API credentials secure.
+Never share them with anyone or store them in plain text.